Igor Pokaz: Career

 Igor Pokaz started working in the Ministry of Foreign Affairs in 1994.
 His first posting abroad was to the Permanent Mission of the Republic of Croatia to the United Nations from 1999 to 2003, in the capacity of diplomatic counsellor.
 From 2003 to 2007, Pokaz served in the Ministry of Defence, as the Head of Department for International Defense Cooperation and followingly as Under Secretary for Defense Policy.
 He briefly worked in the private sector, as Head of the Office of CEO Emil Tedeschi at Atlantic Grupa from 2007 to 2008.
 Pokaz returned to the public sector at the calling of then Prime Minister Ivo Sanader and President Stjepan Mesić, as he was appointed Permanent Representative to NATO.
 The rationale behind the appointment was the key role Pokaz played in Croatia's accession to NATO, as well as his expertise on defense policy gained during his service at the Ministry of Defence.
-Pokaz went on to serve as Croatia's ambassador to the Russian Federation from 2012 to 2015, and is currently serving as the Ambassador of the Republic of Croatia to the United Kingdom - a position he was posted to in 2017.
+Pokaz went on to serve as Croatia's ambassador to the Russian Federation from 2012 to 2015, and served as the Ambassador of the Republic of Croatia to the United Kingdom from 2017 until May 2023.